-You could give someone a card and review it with them, personalizing the statements and questions above.
+Give someone a card and review it with them, personalizing the previous statements and questions for a group.
+For example...

-"I found [an idea, a set of ideas, a message] I think can help you see things in a different way ... helping you..."
+"I found [an idea, a set of ideas, a message] I think can help you see things in a different way ... helping you [with topic]..."